dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 protects Python scripts by the following ways:

 * Obfuscate code object to protect constants and literal strings.
-* Obfuscate byte code of each code object.
+* Obfuscate byte code of each code object in runtime.
 * Clear f_locals of frame as soon as code object completed execution.
 * Expired obfuscated scripts, or bind to fixed machine.